Right Arrow

 1. Liability and personal injury claims

 Personal injury incidents are a leading source of liability claims in parking facilities.
-A single accident can generate direct and indirect costs exceeding $40,000, encompassing medical expenses, legal fees, and settlements (Source: U.S. National Safety Council).
-Without timely, high-quality video evidence to verify the conditions of the lot (such as snow removal or lighting status) at the exact moment of the incident, retailers often settle claims that could otherwise be defended.
+In 2024, the retail industry recorded workplace injury costs totaling $176.5 billion, with slip-and-fall incidents remaining a primary driver of premises liability exposure (U.S. Bureau of Labor Statistics).
+Without timely, high-quality video evidence to verify lot conditions—such as snow removal status, lighting functionality, or pavement conditions—at the exact moment of an incident, retailers often face settlement pressure for claims that could otherwise be defended with objective evidence.

 2. Vehicle-related theft and vandalism